jballas/120-work/final-project/readme.md

 }
 ```

-Next, I need to focus on the Art concept, and getting sprite animation.
-Then
+Next, I need to focus on concept art, and getting sprite animation.
+I'm looking forward to this part.

+## Conclusion

 ## Sources